aspose-slides/Aspose.Slides-Documentation/java/developer-guide/technical-articles/common-errors-involving-fonts/_index.md

 ## **Exception: UnsatisfiedLinkError: libfreetype.so.6: cannot open shared object file: No such file or directory**

-This exception occurs on a Linux system that lacks libfreetype library.
+This exception occurs on a Linux system that lacks the libfreetype library.

 ### Solution: